How To Encrypt iCloud Mail in Minutes | SecureMyEmail™

 S/MIME is indeed a way to end-to-end encrypt email, but it has some SERIOUS limitations:

-• Very difficult and tedious to set up.
+• Extremely difficult and tedious to set up.

-• Must obtain and import an S/MIME Certificate from a Certificate Authority.
+• Must obtain and import an S/MIME Certificate from a third party S/MIME Certificate Authority.

-• Must manually set up and perform a "certificate exchange" with each recipient you wish to exchange encrypted email with.
+• Must manually set up and perform a "certificate exchange" with every single person you wish to exchange encrypted email with.
+Per email address. ;-)

 • Must be set up manually per device.